Edinburgh JMCS: about the club

 Sports climbing at 'sun rock' (and fine wine) destinations is also remarkably popular.

-JMCS members have access to the five SMC huts scattered throughout Scotland.
-The SMC considers the JMCS (all sections) to be a 'kindred club'.
-Specifically, this means that JMCS members can contact an SMC hut custodian directly, as individuals, to make a booking without going through the club secretary, or waiting for an official meet of the club to take place.
+Specifically, JMCS members can contact an SMC hut custodian directly, as individuals, to make a booking without going through the club secretary, or waiting for an official meet of the club.

 Web site plan